solspace/craft-freeform/packages/frontend/core/README.md

 ## Known limitations

-- Payments (Stripe, etc.) — not yet
 - Vue adapter — not yet
-- Bootstrap & Tailwind theme packages — not yet
+- Bootstrap theme package — not yet
 - Conditional show/hide is client UX only (not a security boundary)